29-30th March 2025 Gathering

 Date: 29th – 30th March, 2025

-This 2-day gathering was the main event of the project, intended to discuss what psychedelic therapy in Aotearoa could and should look like.
+This 2-day gathering was the main event of the first phase of the project, intended to discuss what psychedelic therapy in Aotearoa could and should look like.
 All stakeholders were welcome, including healthcare practitioners, psychedelic advocates and researchers, and attendance was free.
+Please find the programme, keynote recordings, and resources below.

 Saturday 29th March